sivahuang77/citrux-cli/docs/cli/telemetry.md

 # Observability with OpenTelemetry

-Learn how to enable and setup OpenTelemetry for Gemini CLI.
+Learn how to enable and setup OpenTelemetry for Citrux CLI.

 - [Observability with OpenTelemetry](#observability-with-opentelemetry)
   - [Key benefits](#key-benefits)